passingbyhelpingout1/mars-sim/README.md

 of days (or sols) that have elapsed.
 At the same time, astronomers would prefer to come up with a calendar that is handy and intuitive in predicting the orbit of Mars around the sun.

-The difficulties arises when each sol on Mars has slightly more than 24 earth hours and there are 669 earth days on one Martian orbit (or year).
-Therefore, it is not a straight-foward exercise in converting the time and day between Mars and Earth by merely a simple equation.
+The difficulty arises when each sol on Mars has slightly more than 24 Earth hours and there are 669 Earth days in one Martian orbit (or year).
+Therefore, it is not a straightforward exercise to convert the time and day between Mars and Earth with a simple equation.

 > [!NOTE]
 > See [Timekeeping](https://github.com/mars-sim/mars-sim/wiki/Timekeeping) for further discussions on